plancomps/CBS-beta/CBS-beta/index.md

+---
+layout: default
+title: CBS-beta
+nav_order: 1
+permalink: /CBS-beta
+---

 CBS-beta
 ========

 _CBS_ is a framework and meta-language for _component-based specification of programming languages_.
 The main idea is to translate languages to so-called _'funcons'_ ([fundamental programming constructs]).
 The behaviour of the funcons has already been specified, so translating a language to funcons determines the behaviour of programs in that language.